 Ottawa just got a new hot pot restaurant, Morals Village which is located next to T&T Supermarket.
 Morals Village is a hot pot restaurant chain with over 600 locations in China and has finally made it to Ottawa.
 For those of you who have never experience hot pot, it is a traditional Chinese dish that is prepared with a simmering pot of soup stock that is used to cook various ingredients.
-At Morals Village you are given your stock pot with 1-2 flavors of stock and can order from a vast ingredients menu of items to cook in the stock.
+At Morals Village you are given your stockpot with 1-2 flavours of stock and can order from a vast ingredients menu of items to cook in the stock.

 The new restaurant is beautiful inside with a red and gold scheme with plenty of seating.
 From large tables perfect for groups or small banquets there is plenty of space for you to warm up over this warm dish.

 Hot pot is a fun experience where you get to cook your choice of ingredients in your stock and have the option to further customize your meal by making your dipping sauce from the sauce buffet bar.